Operation Logic Bomb: Plot

-The protagonist of the game.
-He is assigned the code name "HIRO" after being recruited.
-HIRO is a warrior whose capabilities are far beyond the limits of normal humans.
-Through enhancements, he has become an excellent soldier.
-He is resistant to red bullets while wearing heat-resistant suits that wrap his body and his nervous system.

-He is called Agent Logan in the Western release of the game.

 Gameplay

 The player has to liberate a secret futuristic laboratory dealing with interdimensional physics from monsters that escaped through a rip in the dimensional fabric of space and time.
 There are many robots and big bosses to fight as the main character liberates his comrades from being trapped inside sections of reality that are turned into a representation of the virtual world.

 Controlling a cybernetic soldier, the player starts out with two basic weapons and gains more as he progresses throughout the game.
 Computer memory banks will permit the player to tap into memories in order to solve the problem once and for all.
 All of the weapons are essential if the player wishes to beat the game.
 Enemies include common soldiers, cannon launchers, giant flying robots, and the low amount of continues (3) allowed.

 Reception

 Allgame gave the game a rating of 3.5 stars out of a possible 5, stating that while it is not as intense as Super Smash T.V. or Contra III: The Alien Wars, it rightfully serves as an intriguing game of "search and destroy."

 French magazine Consoles + gave the game a score of 70%.

 Super Gamer gave an overall Score of 60% writing "Presentation is slick but the game is too easy, too small and repetitive."